GSA/digitalgov.gov/content/posts/2019/10/2019-10-08-most-popular-questions-from-public.md

 date: 2019-10-08 12:00:00 -0500
 kicker: "Contact Centers"
 title: "The Most Popular Questions from the Public "
-deck: "The team at USAGov manages our government-wide contact center and answers questions from the public via phone and chat in both English and Spanish.
-They analyzed more than 13,000 chats and phone calls and tagged these inquiries by popular topic area.
-Here’s what they learned"
+deck: "The team at USAGov analyzed more than 13,000 chats and phone calls from the public, in both English and Spanish, and then tagged these inquiries by popular topic area.
+These are the top questions our government-wide contact center received over the last four months."
-summary: "The team at USAGov manages our government-wide contact center and answers questions from the public via phone and chat in both English and Spanish.
-They analyzed more than 13,000 chats and phone calls and tagged these inquiries by popular topic area.
-Here’s what they learned"
+summary: "The team at USAGov analyzed more than 13,000 chats and phone calls from the public, in both English and Spanish, and then tagged these inquiries by popular topic area.
+These are the top questions our government-wide contact center received over the last four months."

 # originally published at the following URL
 source_url: "https://blog.usa.gov/usagov-contact-center-five-most-popular-questions-from-may-to-july-2019"